History of Leeds: Barnbow

 Barnbow in Cross Gates was a large ammunitions factory producing ten thousand shells per week by August 1915.
 The worst tragedy ever to happen within Leeds (in terms of fatalities) happened at the Barnbow tragedy of 5 December 1916.
 35 workers (all women aged 14 or over) were killed in the Barnbow Munitions Factory, which later became the Royal Ordnance Factory Barnbow.
 The plant employed 16,000 workers, from Leeds, Selby, Wakefield, Tadcaster and Wetherby and had its own railway station to cope with the daily influx of workers.
 The railway station had an 850 ft platform and 38 special trains from surrounding towns and cities.
 An explosion from Hall 42 killed 35 workers and mutilated many more.
 Mechanic Mr William Parking was presented with an engraved silver watch for his bravery in saving factory workers during the incident.

 Leeds Pals

 During the First World War, regiments were made up of men from particular towns, meaning that if one regiment suffered heavy losses, a town or city would suffer heavy losses of its male population.
 Leeds was one city unfortunate enough to suffer this.
 By the Second World War, regiments weren't so geographically based.
 The battalion formed in 1914 and suffered its worse losses in the Battle of the Somme in 1916.

+Conscientious Objectors

+There were cases of conscientious objection in Leeds: a 1916 newspaper article reported 173 claims for expemption, of which '118 were on contentious grounds'.
+It was noted that of these objectors, 'a large number stated that they were International Socialists'.